Need to test your garden soil?

-Learning how to test your soil isn’t difficult or terribly expensive.
-But the information you gain from your soil tests can be quite valuable.
+In spite of the potential drawbacks, learning how to test your soil isn’t difficult or terribly expensive.
+And the information you gain from your soil tests can be quite valuable.

 Why do you have to test your soil?
 Well, you don’t absolutely have to, of course.